hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro.md

 # Nitro Queries

 Nitro Queries are one of the flagship modules that HotRod offers.
 They allows the developer to run high performance, configuration-assisted queries.
+In short:

-The developer can add tailored queries to execute any custom build SQL query with or without native features.
-Apart from simple flat queries HotRod can also add a new dimension of hierarchical data and automated SQL rendering to solve common problems.
+- The queries can reach high performance by accessing the whole range of the database features, and can also squeeze performance by the use of particular non-standard engine-specific extensions.

-Custom queries can typically access the whole range of the database features, and can also squeeze performance by the use of particular non-standard engine-specific singularities.
+- The configuration is assisted, since with a few tags the query can be build and all table properties are automatically filled it according to the database tables' structure.
+Value objects are automatically created to receive the tuples or trees of data defined by the query.

 Nitro queries can be grouped into three categories:

-- General Purpose Queries that return no data
+- General Purpose Queries that return no data.
-- Flat Selects
+- Flat Selects.
-- Structured Selects
+- Structured Selects.

 They can be added inside any of:

-- &lt;table> tag,
+- `<table>` tag.
-- &lt;view> tag, or
+- `<view>` tag.
-- &lt;dao> tag
+- `<dao>` tag.

 Finally, they can include any number of parameters, and can also use [Dynamic SQL](nitro-dynamic-sql.md) features.

-## General Purpose Queries -- The `<query>` Tag
+## General Purpose Queries &mdash; The `<query>` Tag

 A [General Purpose Query](nitro-general-purpose.md) does not return a result set and is implemented using `<query>` tag.
 It may return optional count of rows.